hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 For a gas in a tall container, the energy is just the gravitational potential energy, $E = mgh$, and the number density of particles is proportional to the probability.
-The result is called the *barometric distribution*:
+The result is the *barometric distribution*:

 $$
 n(h) = n_0 e^{-mgh/k_B\mathcal{T}},
 $$

 where $n_0$ is a constant (with dimensions of density) that won't concern us.

+The barometric distribution tells us what the length $\ell = k_B\mathcal{T}/mg$ really means.
+It is not the mean free path (which really depends on the cross-section and height-dependent density $n(h)$) but rather the approximate height over which the pollen or resin balls are concentrated.
+Above $\ell = h$, they drop off exponentially!
+We could say "well, $\ell$ is a good guess" and leave it at that, but given that this is a technical appendix, we can work a bit harder and understand the correct answer comes from *dynamic equilibrium*: the balancing act between resin balls falling under gravity, and random walkers spreading upwards.

 Consider a thin slice of the fluid at height $h$, with density $n$, thickness $\Delta h$ and area $A$.